 A CCP shall, without undue delay, notify the competent authority of any material changes affecting the conditions for authorisation.

-5. Authorisation referred to in paragraph 1 shall not prevent Member States from adopting or continuing to apply, in respect of CCPs established in their territory, additional requirements including certain authorisation requirements under Directive 2006/48/EC.
+Authorisation referred to in paragraph 1 shall not prevent Member States from adopting or continuing to apply, in respect of CCPs established in their territory, additional requirements including certain requirements for authorisation under Directive 2006/48/EC.